Baby sling: History

 Traditionally, baby slings and carriers were simply adaptations of whatever a culture normally used to carry anything heavy.
 Baskets, calabashes, animal skins, and wooden carrying structures have all been adapted to carry infants and children.
 Korean mothers continue to use Podaegi to carry children.
 Inuit mothers continue to use the packing parka or amauti to carry children.
 In the west, this phenomenon has resulted in a variety of carriers based on camping backpacks.
 One design, used in New Guinea, resembles a small Mayan-style hammock, in which an infant or child is either carried in a net on the back of an adult, or hung on a tree branch or house beam.
 Historical photographs of indigenous peoples show babies worn in sashes, baskets and nets hung from the parent's forehead.
 Cradleboards and carriers hung from one shoulder like a purse have also been documented in several cultures.

 Positions

-When using a Baby Sling or carrier a baby can assume various positions while being carried in a sling.
+A baby can be placed in various positions while being carried in a baby sling or carrier.
 These include the vertical position, kangaroo carry, front carry, hip carry, and back carry.
-Cradle hold, previously considered a carry position, has been proven unsafe and should not be used.
-It is the preference of the carrier where they would like to support the carried infant.
+Cradle hold, previously considered a carry position, has been proven unsafe and unsuitable for use.

-Concerns
+Risks

 There have been incidents of babies suffocating while in carriers, particularly "bag sling" styles, and Consumer Reports urged a recall of all slings of this type in 2009.
 Consumer Reports recommends soft infant carriers (mei tai or soft structured carriers) and backpack baby carriers over these styles.
 Advocates argue that other types of slings are safe, especially when the baby's face, nose, and mouth are visible at all times.